on this page

 If Joseph’s employment ends, you only need to make one deduction for the last pay period you employed him.
 This is because deductions are specific to that period.
 You don’t need to deduct beyond the amount requested for that pay period or pay date.

-If you terminate one of your contractors or an employee who pays child support, you must notify us.
+You must let us know if you terminate one of your contractors or an employee who pays child support.
 This also applies if they resign from your business.
 You should do this before you make their final payment.

 The calculation is: